senlin/so-recommended-reading/readme.txt

 The titles of the URLs you input are automatically extracted and shown on the front end.
 The meta box is only visible in the Edit Post screen

-Since version 2014.07.29 the plugin has a small settings page where you can change the title of "Recommended Reading" into something that fits better with your site.
+Since v1.2.0 (2014.07.29) the plugin has a small settings page where you can change the title of "Recommended Reading" into something that fits better with your site.
 I have also included the wpml-config.xml file, so if you run a multilingual website with WPML, you can translate this string via the String Translations page of WPML.

 I have decided to only support this plugin through [Github](https://github.com/senlin/so-recommended-reading/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.